openfaas/docs/docs/reference/cron.md

 You should also update the `image` to the latest version of the `faas-cli` available found via the [Docker Hub](https://hub.docker.com/r/openfaas/faas-cli/tags/) or [faas-cli releases](https://github.com/openfaas/faas-cli/releases) page.

 The important thing to notice is that we are using a Docker container with the `faas-cli` to invoke the function.
-This keeps the job very generic and easy to generize to other functions.
+This keeps the job very generic.

 We schedule the job by applying our manifest

 ```sh
 $ kubectl apply -f node-cron.yaml

 $ kubectl -n=openfaas get cronjob nodeinfo --watch
 NAME       SCHEDULE      SUSPEND   ACTIVE    LAST SCHEDULE   AGE
 nodeinfo   */1 * * * *   False     0         <none>          42s